ismaifarhang/Cars-data-analysis/README.md

 ## Content of Table
 ### Sheets Included in the Excel File
 1. **Raw Data**: Contains details of various cars, including make, model, year, and performance metrics in seprated CSV file
-2. **Pivot Tables**: Summarized data highlighting Miles and Derivers.
+2. **Data Processing**: Processes data on Car IDs and Make a Uniqu IDs.
-3. **Charts**: Graphical representations of data, such as bar charts and scatter plots.
+3. **Pivot Tables**: Summarized Sum of Miles per Drivers and so on..
-4. **Dashboard**: Interactive summary providing key insights at a glance.
+4. **Charts**: Graphical representations of data, such as bar charts and scatter plots.

 ## Project Overview